 Parma Recordings is coordinating their release of Pendulum (SCI CD 28), which includes my chamber piece NARCISSUS/echo, with the PARMA Music Festival in Portsmouth, New Hampshire.
-The four-day festival features a host of events, including a CD release party and concert that will feature a performance of my Mutations.
+The four-day festival features a host of events, including a CD release party and a performance of my Of Three Minds performed by the commanding Aliana de la Guardia and Lisa Leong with me assisting at the computer.

 Mutations, through selection from an international call-for-scores, will receive a performance by new music specialist Craig Hultgren, with me assisting at the computer, at the 2014 Electronic Music Midwest Festival at Lewis University.